Characterisation-Virtual-Laboratory/perfSONAR-deployment/README.md

 The inventory file `sonarinventory` is setup to create one instance of the toolkit.

- - 'sonar.example.edu.au' On this machine the package 'perfsonar-toolkit' is installed along with 'cerbot' to setup SSL certificates.
+ - 'sonar.example.edu.au' On this machine the package 'perfsonar-toolkit' is installed along with 'certbot' to setup SSL certificates.

 To run the playbook to install perfSONAR: